Do I need a wedding video?

 Wedding videography is becoming more and more popular.
 People want to capture their big day in a way that they can watch over and over again to relive the moment.
 One of the biggest questions couples ask is “do I need a wedding videographer?”
 They wonder whether they really need both the video and the photos.
 Don’t they both just show the same thing?

-There are many benefits to opting for both a wedding videographer and photographer on your big day.
+There are many benefits to opting for both wedding videography and photography on your big day.
 Both capture different types of moments and help you relive the day in very different ways.

 Watch Your Day as a Guest